V11 Torque Drive

 Dyson vacuums are top of many a wish list.
 But with Dyson's high prices and large range of models, it can be hard to know which vacuum is the best value for money.

-We've put together our top tips on finding the best Dyson for your home, so you don't end up spending big on a substandard vacuum.
+We've put together our top tips on finding the best Dyson for your home, so you don't end up spending more than necessary on a sub-standard vacuum.

 We run through what features to expect from a Dyson, the differences between models, and how the brand compares with rivals such as Shark.

 Alternatively, you can find out which models scored best in our tests by heading straight to our Dyson reviews: